vblanco20-1/vulkan-guide/docs/chapter-4/storage_buffers.md

 This also will mean that we will hold all the object matrices into one array, which can be used for interesting things in compute shaders.

 ## Creating the Shader Storage Buffer
-We are continuing on the init_descriptors function, as its where we initialize all the buffers for shader parameters.
+We are continuing on the `init_descriptors()` function, as its where we initialize all the buffers for shader parameters.
 In there, we are going to initialize one big storage buffer per frame, to hold the data for the objects.
 This is because we want the objects to still be dynamic.
-If we had fully static objects, we wouldnt need one buffer per frame, and one total would be enough.
+If we had fully static objects, we wouldn't need one buffer per frame, and one total would be enough.

 ```cpp
 struct FrameData {